wagiminator/CH32V003-NeoPixel-Pendant/README.md

 pip install rvprog
 ```

 Remove the battery from the device.
-Connect the TinyBling via the 3-pin PROG header to the WCH-LinkE programming device.
+Connect the TinyBling via the 3-pin PROG header to the WCH-LinkE programming device (you can use a pogo pin clip for this).
 Open a terminal and navigate to the folder with the *makefile*.
 Run the following command to compile and upload:
 ```
 make flash
 ```